digital-work-lab/open-source-project/docs/week_3_python_teaching_notes.md

 if record["journal"] == "MIS Quarterly":
 KeyError: 'journal'
--> if statement (better: if "jounal" not in record: return)
+-> if statement (better: if "journal" not in record: return)

 Notice: when creating the run() method, the jif_labeler_instance switches to "self".